Posidonia Shale: Paleogeography and paleoenvironment

-The Germanic Epicontinental sea is considered to be an analogue, as compares well to the sedimentation rate in deep-water settings, of the Black Sea.
-Most of the outcrops (Holzmaden, Dotternhausen, Ohmden or Dormettingen) represent low-energy depositional environments, far from deltaic sediment sources.
-The Toarcian epicontinental seas of Europe where driven by several global events and changes present on the surface, like the coeval Karoo-Ferrar eruptions in the Southern Hemisphere, what created an enhanced hydrological cycle & oxygen depletion, allowing exceptional preservation.
-This stage was marked with the presence of a general deposition of shale mudrock along with strong variations on the associated organic matter, associated with extincions such as the Toarcian Oceanic Anoxic Event.
+The Germanic epicontinental sea is considered to be an analogue, as it compares well to the sedimentation rate in deep-water settings, of the Black Sea.
+Most of the outcrops (Holzmaden, Dotternhausen, Ohmden, or Dormettingen) represent low-energy depositional environments, far from delta sediment sources.
+The Toarcian epicontinental seas of Europe were driven by several global events and changes present on the surface, like the coeval Karoo-Ferrar eruptions in the Southern Hemisphere, which created an enhanced hydrological cycle and an oxygen depletion, allowing exceptional preservation.
+This stage was marked with the presence of a general deposition of shale mudrock along with strong variations on the associated organic matter, related to extinctions such as the Toarcian Oceanic Anoxic Event.
 The black shales characteristic of this unit reveal a shallow marine environment, influenced by arctic and Tethyan waters, with marked episodes of disappearance of benthic biota.
-Also measure a change in carbon-isotope excursion in marine and terrestrial life, and was probably a perturbator of the carbon cycle.
+Also, they measure a change in carbon-isotope excursion in marine and terrestrial life, and it was probably a perturbator of the carbon cycle.
 Global seawater has been proved to be approximately, for the interval of the negative carbon-isotope excursion, close to 1.45‰, less than modern values, with estimated 2.34‰.
-Waters interchange were one of the major effects on the palatine de-oxygenation showed on most of the Lower Toarcian Layers around the word, with the connection with the Viking Corridor as one of the main effects, due to the arctic waters freshening and breaking the oceanic circulation.
-The effect was consequently negative on the German realm, where the environments expose a tropical fluctuation, with conditions similar to the modern Caribbean Sea, which hosted a high variety of sea fauna, except on the bottom layers, where only a few genera were able to survive until oxygen conditions got slightly better.
-The changes on the benthic oxygen where common, with most of the animals dying without being scavenged by bottom-dweller organisms, and sessile life, with this biota limited to "benthic islands" associated with ammonite shells or vertebrate carcasses (Except some Polychaetans on higher oxygen conditions).
-Towards the middle Toarcian show changes on the environment reflect more oxygenated waters and different depositional settings with the presence of trace fossils such as Chondrites and Phymatoderma granulata, surfacing deposit-feeding animals, being adapted for effective nutrient searching, becoming more common on the uppermost layers, yet in some areas, the shale remained until the Late Toarcian.
-The uppermost layers are marked by regressive sea levels, as it is shown on layers across Bavaria where major events set the fate of the nearshore environments.
-One example is the case of the Monotis–Dactylioceras beds, that had an extent of +500 km, that has been linked with a possible Tsunami.
-There is not major indicative of synsedimentary faulting in South Germany, but is present on the western Tethyan Shelf, with breccias created from earthquakes, present on Toarcian levels of the Austrian Adnet Formation.
-It would start as an initial wave propagation affecting the Altdorf High aiming for the south, where it would have hitten the shoreline of the Bohemian Island.
+Water interchange was one of the major effects on the palatine de-oxygenation observed in most Lower Toarcian layers worldwide, with the connection to the Viking Corridor as a key factor, due to fresh Arctic waters disrupting oceanic circulation.
+The effect was consequently negative on the German realm, where the environments expose a tropical fluctuation, with conditions similar to the modern Caribbean Sea, which hosted a high variety of sea fauna, except on the bottom layers, where only a few genera were able to survive until oxygen conditions improved.
+The changes on the benthic oxygen were common, with most of the animals dying without being scavenged by bottom-dweller organisms, and sessile life, with this biota limited to "benthic islands" associated with ammonite shells or vertebrate carcasses (except some Polychaetans on higher oxygen conditions).
+Towards the middle Toarcian, changes on the environment reflect more oxygenated waters and different depositional settings with the presence of trace fossils such as Chondrites and Phymatoderma granulata, surfacing deposit-feeding animals, becoming more common on the uppermost layers, yet in some areas, the shale remained until the Late Toarcian.
+Regressive sea levels mark the uppermost layers, as is shown on layers across Bavaria where major events set the fate of the nearshore environments.
+One example is the case of the Monotis–Dactylioceras beds, which had an extent of +500 km, that has been linked with a possible tsunami.
+There is no major indication of synsedimentary faulting in South Germany, but it is present on the western Tethyan Shelf, where earthquake-generated breccias occur in Toarcian levels of the Austrian Adnet Formation.
+It would start as an initial wave propagation affecting the Altdorf High, aiming for the south, where it would have hit the shoreline of the Bohemian Island.